Armand Bayou Nature Center: History

-The Armand Bayou area was once occupied by Native Americans, as evidenced by archaeological excavations that uncovered arrowheads, flints and pottery which identify it as a campsite for Nomadic Native American tribes such as the Attakapa, Cohuilletan and Karankawa.
+The Armand Bayou area was once occupied by Native Americans, as evidenced by archaeological excavations that uncovered arrowheads, flints, and pottery which identify it as a campsite for nomadic tribes such as the Attakapa, Cohuilletan, and Karankawa.
 They likely hunted and fished in the area until the arrival of European settlers during the mid-19th century.

 The area was originally called the Middle Bayou and was settled by a small group of families during the mid-19th century.
 The settlers lived by hunting, fishing and growing produce, then selling it at the markets.
 At one point, a plantation existed on the banks of the bayou near Mud Lake called Killkare.
 Later residents of the Middle Bayou such as oilman Jim West took steps to ensure the land was protected and preserved by purchasing the homes owned by the early white settlers and protecting them as a game preserve.
 West owned 28,000 acres of land surrounding the bayou until 1930.
 The Humble Oil and Refining Company, now ExxonMobil, purchased the land for its natural gas and oil resources for $8,500,000 plus royalties.

 In 1962, 15,000 acres for residential development and 7,250 acres for industrial development were placed under the control of the Friendswood Developmental Company, a subsidiary of Humble Oil.
 Residential real estate development began in 1962, when the National Aeronautics and Space Administration (NASA) used nearly 1700 acres of the West Ranch property to establish the Manned Spacecraft Center.
 After this came the development of Bay Area Boulevard in 1967, which cut through the middle of the Middle Bayou and became more accessible to the public.